appwrite/appwrite/README.md

 Appwrite backend server is designed to run in a container environment.
 Running your server is as easy as running one command from your terminal.
 You can run Appwrite on your localhost using docker-compose or on any other container orchestration tool like Kubernetes, Docker Swarm or Rancher.

-The easiest way to start running your Appwrite server is by running our docker compose file:
+The easiest way to start running your Appwrite server is by running our docker-compose file:

 ```bash
 mkdir appwrite-ce && \